aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/components/components.md

 To create a component, we use the method `component()` of an AngularJS module, and we must provide the name of the component and the Component Definition Object (CDO).

-The simplest way to create a component is just to construct CDO with a template and a controller.
+The simplest way to create a component, like `greetUser`, is just to construct CDO with a template and a controller.

 ```js
 var CDO = {